 create and distribute information with accuracy, truth, fairness and respect for diversity.

 Journalism and public communications scholarships and financial aid

 Apply for prestigious program scholarships to get help with college tuition, fees and other expenses.
 Each year, the department also awards up to $4,000 in an administrative scholarship for upper-class students with financial need to help them complete their degree program.

 Online journalism and public communications classes

-Choose from flexible options to earn your bachelor’s degree from UAA with online programs and courses, particularly in the journalism and the strategic communications concentrations.
+Choose from flexible options to earn your bachelor’s degree from UAA with online programs and courses.

 Community engagement and service